lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_2.0/mtl_red_part_2_say.md

 **Who would like to "drive" today?** [Recommend the Team Lead]

 ### Navigate to the data UI at mtl.how/data.
-- Remember that this is on the VA's secure SharePoint site, so it works best with Internet Explorer.
+- Remember that this is on the VA's secure SharePoint site, so it works best with Internet Explorer or Edge.

 - You'll log in with your VA credentials and you should have all the same permissions here as you do in general for your role in the VA.
 - Scroll down to your team folder.
 You should have two folders: data_ui and team_data_table.
 Click on the "data_ui" folder and open the Excel file.